 On June 20, 2018, the Company's registration statement on Form S-1 relating to its initial public offering ("IPO") was declared effective by the SEC.
 The IPO closed on June 25, 2018 and the Company issued and sold 5,247,958 common shares at a public offering price of \$19.00 per share for net proceeds of \$90,103 after deducting underwriting discounts and commissions of \$6,980 and other offering expenses of approximately \$2,628.
 Simultaneously, on June 25, 2018, the Company issued and sold 787,193 additional common shares, pursuant to the full exercise of the underwriters' option to purchase additional shares, for net proceeds of \$13,910 after deducting underwriting discounts and commissions of \$1,047.
-Thus, the aggregate net proceeds to the Company from the IPO, after deducting underwriting discounts and commissions and other offering costs, were \$104,013.
-Upon the closing of the IPO, all series Seed redeemable convertible preferred stock (the "Series Seed Preferred Stock"), series A redeemable convertible preferred stock (the "Series B Preferred Stock"), (the Series Seed Preferred Stock, the Series A Preferred Stock and the Series B Preferred Stock are collectively referred to as the "Preferred Stock") then outstanding converted into an aggregate of 15,320,213 shares of common stock.
+Thus, the aggregate net proceeds to the Company from the IPO, after deducting underwriting discounts and other offering costs, were \$104,013.
+Upon the closing of the IPO, all series Seed redeemable convertible preferred stock (the "Series Seed Preferred Stock"), series A redeemable convertible preferred stock (the "Series B Preferred Stock"), the Series Seed Preferred Stock, the Series A Preferred Stock and the Series B Preferred Stock are collectively referred to as the "Preferred Stock") then outstanding converted into an aggregate of 15,320,213 shares of common stock.
+In July 2019, the Company closed an underwritten public offering of 7,475,000 shares of its common stock at a public offering price of \$18.50 per share, which included 975,000 shares of the Company's common stock resulting from the full exercise of the underwriters' option to purchase additional shares at the public offering price, less underwriting discounts and commissions.
+The net proceeds to the Company from this offering, after deducting underwriting discounts and other estimated offering expenses payable by the Company, were approximately \$129,500.

-Through March 31, 2019, the Company has funded its operations primarily with proceeds from the sale of the Preferred Stock and common stock through the Company's IPO.
-The Company has incurred recurring losses since its inception, including net losses of \$17,103 and \$8,242 for the three months ended March 31, 2019 and 2018, respectively.
-In addition, as of March 31, 2019, the Company had an accumulated deficit of \$88,842.
+Through June 30, 2019, the Company has funded its operations primarily with proceeds from the sale of the Preferred Stock and common stock through the Company's IPO.
+The Company has incurred recurring losses since its inception, including net losses of \$33,158 and \$18,749 for the six months ended June 30, 2019 and 2018, respectively.
+In addition, as of June 30, 2019, the Company had an accumulated deficit of \$104,897.
 Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its existing cash, cash equivalents and marketable securities will be sufficient to fund current planned operations and capital expenditure requirements for at least the next twelve months from the date of issuance of the financial statements contained in this Form 10-Q. However, the future viability of the Company is dependent on its ability to raise additional capital to finance its operations.
 The Company's inability to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.
 There can be no assurance that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.